Summary

 7.1 For Policymakers

-· Mandate sex-disaggregated data collection and reporting in all health research and clinical trials
+• Mandate sex-disaggregated data in all health research and clinical trials.
+If we don't see the differences, we can't treat them.

-· Increase public funding for women's health research to match disease burden (minimum 20% of health research budgets)
+• Increase public funding for women's health research to at least 20% of total health research budgets to match the actual disease burden.

-· Require insurance coverage for women's health services, including contraceptives, fertility treatments, and menopause care
+• Require insurance coverage for essential services, including contraceptives, fertility treatments, and menopause care.

 7.2 For Healthcare Providers

-· Provide growth-stage capital to help promising women's health companies scale
+• Provide growth-stage capital to help proven women's health startups scale globally.

-· Invest in AI and machine learning tools that address gender data gaps
+• Invest in AI and data tools that specifically target the gender data gap in diagnostics and drug development.

 7.4 For Research Institutions

-· Increase funding for women investigators (linked to better enrollment of women in trials)
+• Increase funding for women investigators, which has been shown to lead to better enrollment of women in clinical trials.

 8. Conclusion

-Yet despite comprising half the world's population, women's health receives only 5% of global healthcare R&D funding.
-Women spend 25% more time in poor health than men—not due to biology alone, but due to systematic failures in research, data collection, and care delivery.
-These failures cost lives, reduce quality of life, and constrain economic growth.
+Despite making up half the world’s population, women’s health still receives only 5% of global healthcare R&D funding.
+Women spend 25% more time in poor health than men, not because of biology alone, but because of systemic failures in how we research, collect data, and deliver care.
+These failures cost lives, drain productivity, and stall global growth.

-The good news is that solutions exist.
-From low-cost innovations like uterine balloon tamponade devices to sophisticated AI-powered diagnostics, from policy changes mandating sex-disaggregated data to value-based care models that incentivize better outcomes—we have the tools to close the women's health gap.
+The good news?
+The solutions are already here.
+From low-cost innovations like uterine balloon tamponades to AI-powered diagnostics and policy changes that mandate sex-disaggregated data, we have the tools to close the gap.

 9. References